jeetsukumaran/fuzzysnake/README.rst

 "fuzzily-change-directory" command described below and given in the example '`fztricks.sh`" file.

-Excluding Directories and Files
+Excluding Files and Directories
 -------------------------------

-Directories or files can be excluded from the initial results by supplying matching regular-expression patterns via the '`-D`' and '`-F`' flags, respectively::
+Directories and files can be excluded from the initial results by supplying matching regular-expression patterns via the '`-F`' and '`-D`' flags, respectively::

+    $ fz -F '\.*pyc'
     $ fz -D '.*build/'
-    $ fz -F '\.*pyc'

 Either of these may be optionally specified multiple times to match multiple path patterns::

     $ fz -D '.*build/' -D '.*tmp$' -D '.*var' -F '\.*pyc$' -F 'output\d\+.txt'

-Including Hidden Directories and Files
+Including Hidden Files and Directories
 --------------------------------------
-By default, `FuzzySnake` ignores hidden directories and files.
+By default, `FuzzySnake` ignores hidden files and directories.
 To include these, you need to invoke `FuzzySnake` with the '`-a`'/'`--include-hidden`' option::